Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 Project assemblies are similar in concept to a Visual Studio project in that they can track reflection data for source code files and can maintain a list of other [IAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssembly) references related to the project.
 These references can be to other project assemblies (similar to Visual Studio when a solution hosts multiple projects that are dependent upon each other) or can be to binary assemblies.

-Binary assemblies store reflection data for pre-compiled binary *.dll* files such as *mscorlib.dll*.
+Binary assemblies store reflection data for pre-compiled binary DLL files such as *mscorlib.dll*.

 Since [IAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssembly) and the rest of the types used for reflection in this add-on are all implemented as interfaces, it is possible to create other custom assembly types when there are special need scenarios.